Causes of HAE

-What causes HAE attacks?
+What causes hereditary angioedema (HAE) attacks?

 While scientists don't know everything about the events that lead to an attack, studies show that most people with hereditary angioedema (HAE) either do not have enough protein in their blood, or it doesn't work the way it should.